flownative/flow-google-cloudstorage/README.md

 and publish resources to GCS.
 Because [Neos CMS](https://www.neos.io) is using Flow's resource management under the hood, this adaptor also works nicely for all kinds of assets in Neos.

-NOTE: This package is in beta stage.
-It works fine for some, but there is little real-world experience with it yet.

 ## Key Features

 - store all assets or only a specific collection in a private GCS bucket